Lord proprietor: Origin

 In the beginning of the European colonial era, trade companies such as the East India Company were the most common method used to settle new land.
-This changed following Maryland's Royal Grant in 1632, when King Charles I granted George Calvert, 1st Baron Baltimore proprietary rights to an area east of the Potomac River in exchange for a share of the income derived there.
+That changed after Maryland's Royal Grant in 1632, when King Charles I granted George Calvert, 1st Baron Baltimore, proprietary rights to an area east of the Potomac River in exchange for a share of the income derived there.
 Proprietary colonies later became the most common way to settle areas with British subjects.
 The land was licensed or granted to a proprietor who held expanse power.
-These powers were commonly written into the land charters by using the "Bishop of Durham clause" which recreated the powers and responsibilities once given to the County Palatine of Durham in England.
-Through this clause, the lord proprietor was given the power to create courts and laws, establish governing bodies and churches, and appoint all governing officials.
+The powers were commonly written into the land charters by using the "Bishop of Durham clause," which recreated the powers and responsibilities once given to the County Palatine of Durham in England.
+That clause gave the lord proprietor the power to create courts and laws, establish governing bodies and churches, and appoint all governing officials.

 Governance of proprietary colonies

 Each proprietary colony had a unique system of governance reflecting the geographic challenges of the area as well as the personality of the lord proprietor.
 The colonies of Maryland and New York, based on English law and administration practices, were run effectively.
 However, other colonies such as Carolina were mismanaged.
-The colonies of West and East Jersey as well as Pennsylvania were distinct in their diversion from the traditional monarchial system that ruled most colonies of the time.
-This was due to the large number of Quakers in these areas who shared many views with the lords proprietary.
+The colonies of West and East Jersey, as well as Pennsylvania, were distinct in their diversion from the traditional monarchial system, which ruled most colonies of the time because of the large number of Quakers in those areas who shared many views with the lords proprietary.

 Effective governance of proprietary colonies relied on the appointment of a governor.
 The lord proprietor made the governor the head of the province's military, judicial, and administrative functions.
 This was typically conducted using a commission established by the lord proprietor.
 The lord proprietor typically instructed the governor what to do.
-Only through these instructions could legislation be made.
+Only through those instructions could legislation be made.